phenotypic/ProbeOSX/README.md

 > I just ran the script for the first time and I'm not picking anything up!
 What gives?

-First, please have a look in the terminal window and see if there are any errors not mentioned in the readme; if so, please post them in the [Issues](https://github.com/Tommrodrigues/ProbeOSX/issues) section.
+First, ensure that you have disconnected from any Wi-Fi networks before using the script or you'll only be able to find probe requests on the same channel as your current Wi-Fi network.
+Also, have a look in the terminal window and see if there are any errors ; if so, please post them in the [Issues](https://github.com/Tommrodrigues/ProbeOSX/issues) section if they are not mentioned in the readme.
 Next, while the script is scanning, have a look at the menu bar on the top of your screen, you should see an "eye" inside the Wi-Fi icon indicating that you have successfully entered monitor mode.
 If you have verified this then the chances are that there are just no probe requests going around, this is a good thing!
 This is common if you live in an isolated area without many Wi-Fi enabled devices.
 Even if you do own such devices, as mentioned in the [Limiting factors](#limiting-factors) section, many modern devices have been updated to ensure that no unnecessary probe requests are sent out in an effort to increase your privacy.
 However, you can test whether this is the case by going into the Wi-Fi settings of an IOS device, pressing "Other" and entering random details then pressing Connect; this should force your device to make a probe request.

 > I'm receiving an error like `tcpdump: en0: You don't have permission to capture on that device...` what do I do?